-

 X-linked Adrenoleukodystrophy (X-ALD) is a rare inherited peroxisomal neurodegenerative disorder, chronically debilitating and potentially life-threatening, and has an incidence of 1 in 17,000 births.
 The disease is caused by inactivation of the peroxisomal ABCD1 gene located on the X-chromosome.
 The defective function of the transporter leads to an accumulation of very long-chain fatty acids (VLCFA) in several tissues and a pathogenic cascade of events that contribute to membrane destabilization of the myelin sheath, mitochondrial dysfunction, oxidative stress, neuroinflammation and compromised blood brain barrier (BBB) integrity.

 X-ALD is characterized by central inflammatory demyelination in the brain, axonal degeneration in the spinal cord and adrenal insufficiency.
-There is currently no satisfactory therapeutic treatment available for AMN, and the only treatment option for cALD is allogeneic Human Stem Cell Transplant (HSCT) which requires prior myeloablation with all inherent risks.
+The only treatment option for cALD is Human Stem Cell Transplant (HSCT) based which requires prior myeloablation with all the inherent risks and there is currently no satisfactory therapeutic treatment available for AMN.

 - X-ALD presents with several phenotypes that differ by severity of symptoms, age of onset and gender.